Adham Baba

-Dato' Sri Dr. Adham bin Baba (أدهم بن بابا; born 6 October 1962) is a Malaysian doctor and a politician who served as Minister of Science, Technology and Innovation from 2021 to 2022.
+Adham bin Baba (أدهم بن بابا; born 6 October 1962) is a Malaysian doctor and a politician who served as Minister of Science, Technology and Innovation from 2021 to 2022.
 Previously, he served as Minister of Health from 2020 to 2021 and the Member of Parliament (MP) for Tenggara from 2004 to 2008 and again from 2018 to 2022, having previously been Member of the Johor State Legislative Assembly (MLA) for Parit Raja from 2008 to 2018.

 Before being appointed to ministerial positions, Adham served as Parliamentary Secretary in the Ministry of Higher Education from 2004 to 2008.
 He is a member and the Division Chief of Tenggara of the United Malays National Organisation (UMNO), a component party of the Barisan Nasional (BN) coalition.

 Early life

 Adham graduated with a Bachelor of Medicine and Surgery (MBBS) degree from the University of Malaya in 1987.
 Upon graduation, he served as a medical officer in the Ministry of Health from 1988 to 1990.
 In the same year, Adham began his first career as a medical doctor in the private sector in 1990 and has so to the present.
 He has a private clinic called Klinik Adham Sdn Bhd with 18 branches.

 He also held several senior positions in government-related companies including the University of Kuala Lumpur (UniKL) Pro-Chancellor from 2013 to 2018.
 In addition, he had been the Chairman of UniKL Medical Services Sdn Bhd. from 2010 to 2015.